What is the Advice Seeking Networks in Long Term Care study?

 Advice Seeking in Long Term Care: Harnessing Your Professional Networks for Care Improvement from BrainXchange on Vimeo.

-Other recent and upcoming presentations include those for Alberta Health Services Seniors Health Strategic Clinical Network, in Edmonton, AB, and the Drug Evaluation Alliance of Nova Scotia (DEANS), part of the Nova Scotia Department of Health and Wellness, in Halifax, NS.
+Other recent and upcoming presentations include those for the British Columbia Patient Safety and Quality Council in Vancouver, BC, Alberta Health Services Seniors Health Strategic Clinical Network, in Edmonton, AB, and the Drug Evaluation Alliance of Nova Scotia (DEANS), part of the Nova Scotia Department of Health and Wellness, in Halifax, NS.

 Interested in inviting members of the research team to present study results to your group or organization?
 Contact Amanda Beacom (firstname.lastname@example.org) for more information.